Community Investments and Partnerships

 Awards Criteria

 We encourage applicants to propose new and innovative ways to improve health.
-Health Equity Award proposals must include:
+Health Equity Innovation Award proposals must include:

 - Clear, defined goals for reducing health disparities and improving health equity for people that face a higher burden of health inequities and social disadvantages